Chapter 10: Managing for Extreme Weather

 • If possible, do more dormant seeding, when the ground is not yet frozen but cold enough that seed will not germinate until the warmer spring months, to reduce the chances of extreme weather affecting your plantings.

-• Conserve water by reducing mowing during drought conditions.
+• Conserve soil moisture by reducing mowing during drought conditions.
 If feasible, mowing vegetation at a height of 10 inches or more also helps conserve water.